galaktor/raph.es/content/blog/zita.md

 In the spirit of equality, I find it important to emphasize that it's not just the female characters which are free of the usual comic stereotypes.
 The males are *not* testosterone-drenched muscle-packed warriors, but normal, flawed human beings with feelings.
 Joseph initially needs saving by Zita, a welcome twist on the Damsel In Distress trope.
 Piper has no discernable super powers other than his intelligence and paranoia.
 And get this: his weapon of choice is a flute.
 Not a gun.
 Not a sword. *Music*.
 The language of the soul.

 > "it’s impossible **not** to sexualise [comic] characters"
 >
 > <cite>Axel Alonso; Marvel editor-in-chief; src: [The Telegraph](http://www.telegraph.co.uk/women/womens-life/11071016/Marvel-comic-book-editor-I-wont-say-no-to-sexy-female-superheroes.-Comics-still-need-to-be-naughty-and-fun.html)</cite>

 # <3
 Let me conclude by saying that I really think the world needs more comics like Zita The Spacegirl.
-Not only because it scores high marks on the relevant gender/diversity scales.
+Not only because it passes the [Bechdel Test](https://en.m.wikipedia.org/wiki/Bechdel_test).
 But because, at it's core, it's about love and respect.

 {{% fig caption="(click for full strip)" attr="Ben Hatke" attrlink="http://zitaspacegirl.com/webcomics-2/" %}}
 {{% img src="/img/project/zita/zita-love.jpeg" link="/img/project/zita/zita-love-full.jpeg" alt="Zita bridges language barrier with alien though hugging" width="500em" %}}